ghc/ghc/docs/users_guide/ghci.rst

 first time they are needed.

-For hidden packages, however, you need to request the package be loaded by using the :ghc-flag:`-package` flag:
+For hidden packages, however, you need to request the package be loaded by using the :ghc-flag:`-package ⟨pkg⟩` flag:

 .. code-block:: none